RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### Address Space Configuration

-Each Slave Port has an Address Base (`slv_addr_base`) and Address Mask (`slv_addr_mask`) port.
-Together these set the address range covered by the Slave Port.
+Each slave port has an address base (`slv_addr_base`) and address mask (`slv_addr_mask`) port.
+Together these set the address range covered by the slave port.

-The Address Base port specifies the base address for the address range covered by the Slave Port and the Address Mask port defines the address range covered by the Slave Port.
+The address base port specifies the base address for the address range covered by the slave port and the address mask port defines the address range covered by the slave port.
 The internal port select signal is specified as `slv_addr_base` AND `slv_addr_mask`.

-The Address Base and Address Mask values may be changed dynamically, however assigning static values results in a smaller Interconnect and reduces timing paths.
-Address Base and Address Mask may only be changed when the slave port(s) are idle.
-Since multiple masters may be active at the same time trying to access the Interconnect, special care must be taken to ensure NO master accesses the Interconnect while updating the Address Base and Address Mask values.
+The address base and address mask values may be changed dynamically, however assigning static values results in a smaller Interconnect and reduces timing paths.
+Address base and address mask may only be changed when the slave port(s) are idle.
+Since multiple masters may be active at the same time trying to access the interconnect, special care must be taken to ensure no master accesses the Interconnect while updating the address base and address mask values.

-The Slave Port asserts `HSEL` when accesses are within the port’s address range.
+The slave port asserts `HSEL` when accesses are within the port’s address range.
 When the port is not being accessed `HSEL` is negated (‘0’), but `HTRANS` and other AMBA signals will still provide data.
 These signals must be ignored while `HSEL` is negated (‘0’).